 }

 Step A of the code loads and compiles the shader code you defined in index.html by calling the loadAndCompileShader() function with the corresponding parameters.
 Step B loads the compiled shader onto the GPU and links the two shaders into a program.
-The reference to this program is stored in the global variable mCompiledShader.
+The reference to this program is stored in the variable mCompiledShader.
 After error checking in step C, step D locates and stores the reference to the aVertexPosition attribute defined in your vertex shader.

-Add another function to allow the activation of the shader so that it can be rendered.
+Define a function to allow the activation of the shader so that it can be used for drawing the square.

 function activate() {

+// Step A: access to the webgl context

 let gl = core.getGL();

+// Step B: identify the compiled shader to use

 gl.useProgram(mCompiledShader);

-// bind vertex buffer
+// Step C: bind the vertex buffer to the attribute defined in the vertex shader

 gl.bindBuffer(gl.ARRAY_BUFFER, vertexBuffer.get());